Sustainability Rebates Program

 Heat Pump Water Heaters

-Rebate: 10% up to $500
+Rebate: 5% up to $250

 Overview:

 Hot water systems account for approximately 25% of household energy use (Your Home, 2020).
-Rewiring Australia suggests that of the alternatives available electric heat pump water heaters are easily the most energy efficient option, consuming only approximately 23% of the annual energy required by gas hot water and conventional electric resistant models.
+Rewiring Australia suggests that of the alternatives available, electric heat pump water heaters are easily the most energy efficient option, consuming only approximately 23% of the annual energy required by gas hot water and conventional electric resistant models.

 Eligible electric heat pumps can receive both a Small-scale Technology Certificate (STC) and Energy Saving Certificate (ESC) rebate which is arranged for you by your installer.
 Council recommends sourcing at least two quotes.